AidanCachia/honeypot-commands/llm-honeypot/llm-commands.md

 # LLM-Based Honeypot Commands

-This file documents the main commands used to run and check the LLM-based SSH honeypot.
-These commands were found in the LLM honeypot VM command history.

 The purpose of this file is to document verified commands used during the project.
 It does not claim to be a full fresh installation guide from scratch.

 ## 1. Accessing the LLM Honeypot Folder